What entitlements are available and which ones might I be able to use?

 How do I apply for the working parents entitlement?

-You apply online here on Gov.uk.
+You can apply online at GOV.UK.

 You’ll need to make sure you have the following information to hand before starting the application:

-- your national insurance number (or unique taxpayer reference if you are selfemployed).
+- your national insurance number (or unique taxpayer reference if you are self employed)

-- the date you started or are due to start work.
+- the date you started or are due to start work

-- details of any government support or benefits you receive.
+- details of any government support or benefits you receive

-- the UK birth certificate reference number (if you have one) for your child.
+- the UK birth certificate reference number (if you have one) for your child

 If you are a foster carer, there is a separate application process.
 Speak to your social worker to find out more.